A few general notes about photos:

 What's the maximum size photo I can upload?

-I get an error when I try to upload the image, what does this mean?
+I get an error when I try to upload the image

 The image starts uploading but never completes